mustafadagher/github-resume/README.md

 * Created based on the [resume.github.com](Link URL) project https://github.com/resume/resume.github.com

-* The Repository contains to Spring Boot projects, one for the REST API (github-resume-service), and the other is a web client that consumers the REST API (github-resume-client)
+* The Repository contains two Spring Boot projects, one for the REST API (github-resume-service), and the other is a web client that consumers the REST API (github-resume-client)

 ### Using it ###